Prefer Listening over Reading? Try SSC Audible...

 - Simplicity: Statistical and econometric models are certainly useful but they are intolerably complex.
 To those executives who have a fear of mathematics, these methods would appear to be like Chinese.
 The procedure should, therefore, be simple and easy so that the management may appreciate and understand why it has been adopted by the forecaster.

 - Consistency: The forecaster has to deal with various components which are independent, therefore he has to make an adjustment in one component to bring it in line with a forecast of another, so the outcome will be consistent.

-The ideal forecasting method is one that yields returns over cost with accuracy, seems reasonable, formalised for reasonably long periods, adapt to new circumstances and can give up-to-date results.
+The ideal forecasting method is one that yields returns over cost with accuracy, seems reasonable, formalized for reasonably long periods, adapts to new circumstances, and can give up-to-date results.
 The method may be different for different products.
-The forecaster may try one or the other method depending upon his objective, data availability, the urgency with which forecasts are needed, resources he intends to devote to this work and type of commodity whose demand he wants to forecast.
+The forecaster may try one or the other method depending upon his objective, data availability, the urgency with which forecasts are needed, resources he intends to devote to this work, and the type of commodity whose demand he wants to forecast.